akphi/config-tester/doc/studio-todo.md

 # Licensing

-- Add `copyrightchecker` script like `Jest`, make it run as part of the pipeline
-- Add `copyrightchecker` for husky as hooks for files changed ONLY
 - check if we can shorten the copyright message to point at the copyright file at the root of the module

 ```